 Payroll Tax:

 The imposition of payroll tax, determined by states and territories, is levied on employer wages.
-Given the jurisdiction-specific thresholds and rates, businesses must stay apprised of local requirements to fulfill their payroll tax obligations.
+Given the jurisdiction-specific thresholds and rates, businesses must stay apprised of local requirements to fulfil their payroll tax obligations.

 Fringe Benefits Tax (FBT):